riongull/dash-incubator-rules/rules.md

 However, to support the requirement, we introduced the option to create a Null Claim.

-Therefore users who wish to decline rewards still need to make Claim to signify and enable tracking of a Task's completion, but they can set the claim's Dash address to 'NULL' to signify that the actual reward is declined and therefore won't be awarded.
+Therefore users who wish to decline rewards still need to make a Claim to signify and enable tracking of a Task's completion, but they can set the claim's Dash address to 'NULL' to signify that the actual reward is declined and therefore won't be awarded.

 > To create a Null Claim in Trello, simply enter the term 'NULL' in place of a Dash address on the relevant [Claim comment](#42-claiming-tasks).